GREAT AMERICAN BALL PARK

 • 2010 NL MVP Joey Votto.

-Great American Ball Park is a combination of new and classic ballparks and provides an excellent setting for baseball.
-Walking along the outside perimeter of the ballpark down Second Street, fans are greeted by a three-story building of brick and cast limestone, with the phrase “Rounding third and heading for home,” the signature sign-off of former broadcaster Joe Nuxhall, atop the building.
-Banners of great moments in Reds’ history also line this area.
-At the intersection of Second and Main streets is an opening to Crosley Terrace, the homeplate entrance, that most fans pass through when entering the ballpark.
-The terrace is about an acre of concrete, landscaped with grass and trees.
-Statues of Crosley Field-era players (Joe Nuxhall, Ernie Lombardi, Ted Kluszewski, Joe Morgan, Johnny Bench and Frank Robinson) dot the landscape, along with a pitcher’s mound built to Major League Baseball dimensions of the day.
-Grass in the terrace is sloped at the same incline as Crosley Field’s outfield.
-Special lighting illuminates the statues, stone benches and a 60-foot stone sculpture meant to depict the romance of the game are also located in Crosley Terrace.
-Adjacent and connecting to Great American Ball Park along Main Street is the Reds Hall of Fame Museum and team store.
-A rose garden, honoring Pete Rose, is located near the museum where his record breaking 4,192 hit was at Riverfront Stadium.
+A harmonious blend of modern design and classic ballpark features, Great American Ball Park provides an ideal setting for America’s pastime.
+Along the perimeter of the ballpark on Second Street, fans are greeted by a three-story brick and cast limestone building adorned with the phrase “Rounding third and heading for home,” the iconic sign-off of former Reds broadcaster Joe Nuxhall.
+Banners celebrating key moments in Reds history line the area.
+At the corner of Second and Main Streets is Crosley Terrace, the ballpark’s home plate entrance, which most fans pass through.
+The terrace spans an acre of concrete landscaped with grass, trees, and statues of Joe Nuxhall, Ernie Lombardi, Ted Kluszewski, Joe Morgan, Johnny Bench, Pete Rose and Frank Robinson.
+The grass is sloped to mimic Crosley Field’s famous outfield incline, while special lighting highlights the statues, stone benches, and a 60-foot sculpture that celebrates the romance of baseball.
+Adjacent to the ballpark along Main Street is the Reds Hall of Fame Museum and team store.
+Near the museum lies a rose garden commemorating Pete Rose’s record-breaking 4,192nd hit, which took place at Riverfront Stadium.

 Great American Ball Park Pictures